-Everyone experiences temporary anxiety sometimes, but intense and persistent worry and fear about everyday situations may be a sign of an anxiety disorder.
-Stoni Johnston, APRN, MSN, PMHNP-BC, has extensive experience treating anxiety disorders and obsessive-compulsive disorder (OCD) at Sulcata Psychiatry in Houston, Texas.
+Everyone experiences temporary anxiety sometimes, but intense and persistent worry and fear about everyday situations may be a sign of a clinical anxiety disorder.
+The providers at Sulcata Psychiatry have extensive experience treating anxiety disorders and obsessive-compulsive disorder (OCD) at Sulcata Psychiatry in Houston, Texas.
 Call the office or request an appointment online today for personalized, compassionate anxiety treatment.
 Telehealth is available.

 Anxiety is a normal emotion that actually serves an important purpose.
 When you face a dangerous situation, the fight or flight response increases your vigilance and alertness to help keep you alive.

 An anxiety disorder is when these feelings of worry, fear, or nervousness are excessive, persistent, and not in response to a real threat.
 An anxiety disorder can manifest as constantly thinking about what might go wrong, assuming the worst-case scenario, or convincing yourself that people are judging you.

 If this sounds like you, rest assured that you’re not alone.
 Anxiety disorders are the most common type of mental health condition, affecting nearly 30% of adults at some point in their lives.
 You don’t have to feel suffocated by anxiety; Sulcata Psychiatry can help.